xyeres/front-end-interview-challenges/patterns/behavioral/strategy/headfirst-book/README.md

-#### Modified example inspired by the book Head First Design Patterns published by O'Reily
+#### Modified example inspired by the book Head First Design Patterns published by O'Reilly

 The strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independantly from the clients that use it.